flutter/website/src/content/app-architecture/case-study/ui-layer.md

 }
 ```

-ViewModels are always dependent on data repositories,
+View models are always dependent on data repositories,
 which are provided as arguments to the view model's constructor.
 view models and repositories have a many-to-many relationship,
 and most view models will depend on multiple repositories.

 As in the earlier `HomeViewModel` example declaration,
 repositories should be private members on the view model,
-otherwise Views would have direct access to
+otherwise views would have direct access to
 the data layer of the application.

 ### UI state